krgameprogramming/Mini-avatar-customization-system/README.md

 - I learned about the trade-offs between using separated skinned meshes versus combining/recombining them for avatar customization.
 - Separated skinned meshes offer high flexibility and easier management of multiple materials at runtime, but they come with a performance cost due to increased draw calls and skinning updates.
 - Combining meshes can reduce draw calls and improve performance, but it comes with its own set of challenges, such as high recombine costs at runtime and reduced flexibility for customization.
 But I would like to try to implement it if I had more time.

+### 🛠️Try Texture Atlas
+- I learned that using a texture atlas can help reduce the number of materials and draw calls, which can improve performance.
+- By combining multiple textures into a single atlas, we can reduce the number of texture bindings required during rendering.
+- This can be particularly beneficial for avatar customization systems, where multiple parts may use different textures.

 ### 🛠️(Most Wanted) Try Bake Skinned Mesh Renderer to Mesh Renderer -> VAT -> LOD
 ```